-Although our community vision has not significantly changed over the past thirty years, the circumstances within which we implement the vision are in continual fluctuation.
-We cannot entirely anticipate future environmental, social and economic challenges as we seek to be ecosystem stewards of wildlife and provide for the needs of the community.
-Therefore, while the community remains consistent in our vision, our implementation strategies must be dynamic.
-The administration chapter provides a structure for analyzing and responding to contemporary challenges without threatening the viability and attainment of the community vision.
+Although our community vision has not significantly changed over the past thirty years, the circumstances within which we implement the vision are in continual flux.
+We cannot entirely anticipate future environmental, social and economic challenges as we seek to steward the ecosystem, manage growth, and enhance community character.
+Therefore, while the community remains consistent in our vision, our implementation strategies must be dynamic and responsive.
+The administration chapter provides a structure for analyzing and responding to contemporary challenges without threatening the viability or achievement of the community vision.